CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show address-history
 <!-- vale on -->

 Displays where an IPv4 or IPv6 address has lived in your network fabric in the last 24 hours.
-The output provides:
+The output displays:

 - When the address was last changed
 - The switch or hostname where the address resides